 Where do you start from?

 Many might think that buying a property is complicated and scary.
 To put your mind at rest, buying a property in Malta is safe and not that complicated either.
-However, some care must always be taken and most especially if you do not have all the expertise to do it alone, it is of utmost importance that you engage a professional agency and consultant that can guide you all the way through.
+However, some care must always be taken and most especially if you do not have all the expertise to do it alone.
+It is of utmost importance that you appoint a professional agency and consultant that can guide you all the way.

-Many times, the first instinct is to view properties to see what can be found on the market, before an appointment with the bank to see whether one is qualified for a loan and the limit of loan one can opt for.
+Many times, the first instinct is to view properties to see what can be found on the market.
+Setting an appointment with the bank is the first step.
+One needs to see whether he/she is qualified to obtain a loan and the limit of loan one can opt for.
 Many times when priorities are not set right, buyers end up disappointed.

-Our advice would be to start from taking stock of the financial outlay that one can afford, or else from the amount of money one is ready to invest.
+Our advice would be to start from taking stock of the financial outlay that one can afford.
 This means that ideally the process starts from at least meeting one bank to get an idea of affordability.

 Pay a visit to the Bank

 Therefore, visiting one bank prior to start viewing any actual property is a must.
 After this meeting you should be able to know approximately the amount of repayments.
-Always keeping in mind that banks most of the times finance up to 90% of the purchase price and therefore you will need to finance 10% of the purchase along with Stamp Duty and notarial fees.
+Always keeping in mind that banks most of the times finance up to 90% of the purchase price.
+Therefore, you will need to finance 10% of the purchase along with Stamp Duty and notarial fees.
 Moreover, the government issues schemes from time to time which will make affordability less stressful.

 If you require a bank contact and do not know whom to contact than you can “contact us” and we will gladly fix an appointment for you with any bank at any branch you require.